From ovulation tracking to dietary changes, aspiring parents often seek creative ways to boost fertility.

 While some people also try positioning themselves in certain ways, such as lying on their back hugging their knees, or even headstands, it’s not necessary.

-There is anecdotal evidence that couples have used this method and think that it has helped, but there are no large studies proving higher rates of pregnancy with a menstrual cup vs. without one, or quicker time to conception.
 The best way to become pregnant faster is to monitor cycles, be aware of ovulation timing (with a fertility app or home ovulation predictor kits) and have sex at the right time just before ovulation.

-If you’re under 35 years of age and have been trying for a year, it may be time seek out a fertility specialist.
+Your gynecologist can work with you to evaluate cycles, obstetric and gynecologic history, and check hormone levels if needed or order a semen analysis.
+Many infertility cases don’t have an identified cause.
+If you’re under 35 and have been trying for at least a year, it may be time seek out a fertility specialist.
 If you’re over 35 and have been trying for six months without luck, you should seek out a fertility specialist or reproductive endocrinologist to run additional tests.

 Learn about obstetrics and gynecology services from central Ohio's most experienced team.